 Pupil's name DOB School

 should have a copy of the diagnosis from the

-health professionals for referen nce)
+health professionals for referer nce)

 Details of assistance required:

-Details of assistance required.

 What?
 When?

-Lead Professional who has resp l onsibility for Who will liaise with parents and how often?
+Lead Professional who has resp onsibility for Who will liaise with parents and how often?

-Intimate care in school e.g. Head · ·

-e.g. Home / school diary
+Intimate care in school e.g. Headteacher, SENCO. e.g. Home / school diary

-Phone
+Other consists in the discontinuous and movement CD Phone

-Other agencies involved i.e. sch nool nurse, GP
+Other agencies involved i.e. school nurse, GP Paediatrician:

-Paediatrician:

 Who will support the child?

 Regular - 1) Back up - 1)

-21 2)

 2) 2)

 Facilities and equipment:

 Location of toilet :

 Any adaptations required?

 Any equipment required to be listed?

 If toilet training programme list details.

 Who is responsible to ensure that supplies are Outline disposal.

-ordered or available? '
+ordered or available?

+ordered or available:

 Training Requirements Curriculum implications e.g. PE, Out of school

+activities, swimming.

-Intimate care activities, swimming.
+Intimate care

 Safeguarding

 Specific individual training

 Risk assessments

-Misk dissessifients

 List staff that will be trained to deliver Intimate care

 and dates of training.

-•

 How will the plan be monitored and who by?
 This plan was completed by

 Date

-Date

 Date for Review

-A List on the first of the first

 Are any other agencies involved?
 Who?
 List cover arrangements if staff are off

 school.